 The Minced Chicken Gyoza (325) dumplings were fabulous.
 The Gyoza are plump, tender, with bags of flavour.
 Strands of sliced cabbage threaded through ground chicken lend a crunchy texture.

 The Black Forest Tea (125) is a refreshing and aromatic tasting tea.
 The Wasabi Grilled White Fish (400) is another winner where succulently soft and well smeared white fish with wasabi paste, is delicate but not overwhelming; with sticky rice, it's is aromatic and melt-in-the-mouth.
-Eating out

 At 1, Gloria Building, St Baptist Road, near Mount Mary Steps, Bandra (W).